 The Dragon Boat Festival (Taiwanese: Toan-ngó͘-chiat; Mandarin: Duānwǔjié), celebrated on the fifth day of the fifth lunar month, is also known as the Double Fifth Festival for that very reason.
-It is a festival that children and families often look forward to due to the many games and activities associated with the celebration.
+Children and families often look forward to the celebration for its games, activities, and food.

 Different regions and cultures have different ways of celebrating the Dragon Boat Festival.
-Besides dragon boat races, the Taiwanese also celebrate the festival with other fun activities such as making zòngzi dumplings, making scented sachets, hanging up mugworts and partaking in egg balancing competitions.
+Besides dragon boat races, the Taiwanese also celebrate the festival with other activities, such as making zòngzi rice dumplings, making scented sachets, hanging up mugworts and partaking in egg balancing competitions.